 Construction in the retail sector continues to show improvement during fiscal year 2018, particularly along the DuPont Highway/Route 13 corridor.
 The restaurants of Panera Bread and Longhorn Steakhouse constructed new buildings helping to redevelop a former 'big-box' retail site.
 Construction also began on the Capital Station site, a multi-building shopping complex, where the former Playtex industrial site was demolished, and Brownfield remediation activities were completed.
-Office building of the Eden Hill Farm TND Neighborhood Commercial District saw occupancy by its first tenant, the new medical office of Nemours Pediatrics.
+Office building construction was also initiated along the Bay Road corridor and on North Street.
+The first commercial building of the Eden Hill Farm TND Neighborhood Commercial District saw occupancy by its first tenant, the new medical office of Nemours Pediatrics.
 Chesapeake Utilities/Eastern Shore Natural Gas also began construction of a Dover Campus on Energy Lane in the North Gate Center to consolidate and expand their headquarters offices and warehouse/work yard facilities